 All Master of Engineering students are required to meet the minimum academic standing in the program.
-Students must achieve a mark of 60% in any course taken for credit in order to be granted Pass Standing.
+Students must achieve a mark of 60% in any course taken for credit to be granted Pass Standing.
 However, only 6 credits of courses in the C to C+ range (60-67%) may be counted towards an MEng degree.
 For all other courses, a minimum of 68% must be obtained.
-Any elective courses taken outside of degree will also be counted towards academic standing.
+Any non-technical courses taken will be counted towards academic standing but are not counted toward the degree requirements.